Barry Wolf is Weil’s Executive Partner and is Chair of the Firm’s Management Committee.

 In 2019, Mr. Wolf was presented with the Outstanding Ally award at the Chambers Diversity and Inclusion Awards.
 He was honored for his dedication to myriad efforts to increase diversity and inclusion at Weil, such as through the Firm’s ally-initiative Upstander@Weil, as well as for his own involvement in multiple mentoring circles and promotion of innovative diversity trainings.

-Mr. Wolf is very active in a range of philanthropic activities, including through board positions with: Weill Cornell Medical College, the Central Park Conservancy and the Global Foundation for Eating Disorders.
+Mr. Wolf is very active in a range of philanthropic activities, including through board positions with: Weill Cornell Medicine, the Central Park Conservancy and the Global Foundation for Eating Disorders.